pythonasset/FMECA/METHODOLOGY_GUIDE.md

 **How:** One-off change to equipment/process/procedure **Example:** "Install redundant pressure transmitter"

+**For Safety/Environmental Consequences:**

+- Post-implementation risk assessment required
+- Must demonstrate risk reduction to acceptable levels
+- Risk sliders: Consequence Severity + Likelihood = Risk Level
+- Same validation process as FTM tasks

 ### OTF - Operate to Failure

 **When:** Consequence acceptable AND no cost-effective proactive task **How:** Accept failure, repair when occurs **Example:** "Replace light bulb when it fails"

+**Restrictions:**

+- NOT available for Safety/Environmental consequences
+- No cost tracking (task cost or failure cost)
+- Only for Operational and Non-operational consequences

 ## Function Types Reference